ENCCS/upscalingAIworkflows/content/setup.rst

   Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
   Warning: Permanently added 'cn0381' (ECDSA) to the list of known hosts.

-Please enter ``yes`` to the quesiton and igonre it as it is a self-assigned useless check that doen't understand what is the purpose of our login.
+Please enter ``yes`` to the question and ignore it as it is a self-assigned useless check that doesn't understand what is the purpose of our login.
 Now, we are able to run our jobs interactively.

 To run Jupyter Notebooks, we need to load Anaconda module.